Voice of the Customer (VoC): Beginners Guide on How to Collect Data Plus Best Practices

 It can be a bit challenging to gather VoC data from social media platforms.
 But it’s worth including this method here as this is the type of data you don’t have to ask customers to provide, making it that more valuable.

-#5 Collect VoC data by analyzing online customer product reviews
+Collect VoC data by analyzing online customer reviews

-Similar to the VoC data collected on social media, online customer product reviews will provide a lot of insights into what your customers think about your product.
+Similar to the VoC data collected on social media, online customer product reviews will provide a lot of customer insights.

 Compared to social media data you usually have to ask customers to leave a product review and direct them to the website where they can do so.

-Commonly used product review websites are Capterra, G2 Crowd, or TrustPilot.
-These websites track both a score (quantitative review) and a qualitative review divided into pro’s and con’s sections.
+Commonly used product review websites are Capterra, G2 Crowd, and TrustPilot.
+These websites track both a score (quantitative review) and a qualitative review divided into pros and cons sections.

-Using heat map tools such as Hotjar, you can see what type of information your users are most looking at, what buttons do they click and what type of content do they need before deciding to click the buy now button.
+Using heat map tools such as Hotjar, you can see what type of information your users are most looking at, what buttons they click, and what type of content they need before deciding to click the buy now button.

 If a customer is happy today, doesn’t mean he can’t experience a bad interaction with your product tomorrow.